waynodiablo/Oystercard/pills/clojure.md

 (when (finished-homework?)
   (smugface))
   ```

+`when` is defined internally by the language in terms of `if` using macros.
+We'll cover how you can write your own macros at a later date.

 ## Naming things

 To do much useful work we want to name things.
-There are two *special forms* that Clojure defines that allow us to name variables.
+There are two other *special forms* that Clojure defines that allow us to name variables.

 ### Let